 When my son began telling me black and brown people were bad and yucky, I immediately began blaming school, even though his school is very diverse.
 It wasn’t until recently that I was forced to reflect on how my own actions had possibly contributed to that idea.

 One day my husband and son got home to find our next door neighbors sitting out on their front porch.
 The adults struck up a conversation and our kids began to play together.
 When I got home an hour later, they were still there.

-We learned that our neighbors share the same fears we do- not wanting our kids to get hurt or caught up in the dangers of our street.
-We also share the same desire- to be the best parents we possibly can for our children-to protect, defend and love them deeply.
+We learned that our neighbors share the same fears we do- not wanting our kids to get hurt.
+We also share the same desire- to be the best parents we possibly can for our children, to protect, defend and love them deeply.
 In our Mexican-American and their Puerto Rican-African American contexts, we meet these goals in different ways, but deep down we are working toward the same thing.

 I began to reflect on the narrative I’d been telling my son.
 “You can’t go outside to play with them.
 It is too dangerous.”

 So, as he looked out the window, longingly, at his African American neighbors riding their bikes gleefully up and down the sidewalk he heard, “I am not allowed to play with them.
 They are bad because playing by the street is bad.”

 Implicitly, I was teaching my son that our neighbors were bad.

 Actions Speak Louder Than Words

 Although I will swear up and down to you that I value all people, regardless of skin color or cultural background, my cultural lens still dictates my steps.
 Actions speak louder than words, especially with kids.
 Without realizing it, I was contributing the the idea that we, a white mother and white presenting child, are better than people of color because we don’t play in the street.